The Clapper (film): Plot

 Eddie Krumble (Ed Helms) is a widowed contract actor who works as an audience member for infomercials, with his best friend Chris (Tracy Morgan).
 He also has a budding romance with Judy (Amanda Seyfried), a shy gas station attendant.

 One day he gets noticed by Stillerman (Russell Peters), a late night talk show host because of his frequent appearances as a recurring audience member.
 He loses his job due to Stillerman's segments searching for "the Clapper".
 The Stillerman Show's hunt for Eddie also gets Judy fired and she appears to go missing.

 Initially declining offers to appear on Stillerman's show without payment (there is a rule against paying guests), Eddie caves in, appearing on the show to find Judy.
 After, Eddie and Chris do several "Searching for Judy" segments on the show, which they are paid for.
 After a few such segments, Judy phones the network and tells Eddie on-air to stop "stalking" her.
-Fearing a lawsuit, the show ends these segments and cut ties with Eddie and Chris.
+Fearing a lawsuit, the show ends these segments and cuts ties with Eddie and Chris.

 Six months later, Eddie and Chris reappear on the show, as does Eddie's mother Ida (Brenda Vaccaro) berating Stillerman's treatment of her son.
 On air, Eddie admits that he misses his late wife and that he loves Judy, who sees the segment while she is pumping gas that night.
 As Eddie mentions on television where he'll be the next day, she finds him and tells him she loves him back.
 They subsequently marry in the closing credits.